 Local that Works is an annual contest that spotlights innovative and replicable content, engagement and revenue initiatives at public radio and TV stations, and nonprofit news organizations in the U.S.

-Explore the LTW database of 350+ projects.
+Explore the curated LTW database of 350+ projects.
 Entries from the 2020 contest will be added to this database this fall.

 Tips on using the database: If viewing this on a computer, all projects are listed in the left column.
 Click on a project name and its longer profile will appear in the right column.
 If viewing on mobile, clicking on a project name will load the full listing on your screen.

-You can filter your results by selecting a tag or multiple tags in the category drop down menu and clicking on search.
+You can filter your results by selecting a tag or multiple tags in the categories drop down menu and clicking on search.
 If you want to change, broaden or narrow the results, make sure to uncheck categories for subsequent searches.

 To see previous Local that Works contest winners, finalists and semi-finalists, click on green, purple or orange tags and our judges’ favorite projects will show up in the left column.

 81 results found.

 “COVID Diaries: Stories of Resilience” is a 10-week multimedia visual, audio, and written word series that tell stories of resilience in the local community.
 It focuses on our local shared experience of the coronavirus pandemic and Black Lives Matter protests over the killing of George Floyd and others.
 WDET partnered with Documenting Detroit, a photojournalism and arts organization, to produce and tell these stories through the eyes of five local documentary photographers and one spoken word artist.

 As journalists were furloughed and Oklahomans became isolated during the pandemic, KOSU worked to keep the community connected and to preserve these snapshots of history for future generations through user-submitted audio diaries.
 In the same way news archives from 1918 have provided perspective for journalists today, these audio diaries are being archived in collaboration with the Oklahoma Historical Society.